Skip to main content

 If you lack numbers, mention process precision: “I reconciled transactions before final validation.”

-Retail banking blends service and compliance.
-Your letter must reflect both.
-Avoid sounding like pure sales or pure admin.
-Show balance.
+Retail banking combines service with compliance.
+Your letter should reflect both, not just sales or administration.
+Aim for balance.

 See how to position it